 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004, 2001/2002/2003, 2000

 This photo shows the whole bluff.
 It used to look more like two separate prairies – Sumac Corner Prairie on the left, facing southwest, and the main Sumac Prairie on the right, facing south.
 Now that we’ve killed or removed the birches and aspens between them, it’s becoming one large prairie area with savanna above and below.

 And here’s another view from a different season.

 This is an old photo that we got from the Rutschows – the family that lived here until about 1970.
 It was probably taken around 1930.
-The buildings are mostly gone now – there are only a few foundations left, some collapsing sheds, and the smokehouse.
+The buildings are mostly gone now – there are only a few foundations left and some collapsing sheds.
 Since the old farmhouse and barn were directly below the bluff, the cows often grazed on the hillside.

 Here are a few of the old oaks in the savanna area on the top edge of the bluff.

 There’s a wonderful view of our wetland and Maple Ridge from the large prairie.

 and the top has some dense areas of sumac.

 It has very sandy soil.
 There are several sandy hollows which have exposed sand and large animal dens.

 It’s so steep and exposed that it gets warm very early in the spring, and I always find the first blooming flowers here.